-This speech clearly bring out the meaning and significance of a PEP TALK and how this PEP TALK was vital in enthusing millions who have abandoned themselves to despair on witnessing horrors of war.
+This speech clearly bring out the meaning and significance of a PEP TALK and how this PEP TALK was vital in enthusing the millions who had abandoned themselves to despair on witnessing horrors of war.
 When guns were blazing from both sides, Abraham Lincoln deployed VERBAL ARTILLERY from his ARSENAL OF WORDS which took form of a PEP TALK.
-Till date listeners are fascinated by this verbal craftsmanship of highest order as it changed the course of history.
+Till date, listeners are fascinated by this verbal craftsmanship of the highest order as it changed the course of history.
 It would continue to remain relevant for centuries to come.